KiaraAmour/KiaraAmour/README.md

 - 👋 Hi, I’m @KiaraAmour
 - 👀 I’m interested in ...
-Software Engineering
+Software Engineering and Business Development
 - 🌱 I’m currently learning ...
 How to edit APIS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Kiaraluejames@gmail.com